tomasfil/BaGetter/docs/docs/configuration.md

 }
 ```

-You can also use new `ApiKeys` array field, so you can manage multiple API keys for multiple teams/developers.
+You can also use the `ApiKeys` array in order to manage multiple API keys for multiple teams/developers.

 ```json
 {